billvaglienti/ProtoGen/README.md

 - `array` : The array size.
 If array is not provided the data are simply one element. `array` can be a number, or an enum, or any defined value from an include file.
 Note that it is possible to have an array of structures, but not to have an array of bitfields.
 Although any string that is resolvable at compile time can be used, the generated documentation will be clearer if `array` is a simple number, or an enumeration defined in the protocol; since ProtoGen will be able to calculate the length of the array and the byte location of data that follows it.

+- `array2d` : For two dimensional arrays, the size of the second dimension. `array2d` is invalid if `array` is not also specified.
+If `array2d` is not provided the array is one dimensional.
+It is possible to have a two dimensional array of structures.

 - `variableArray` : If this Data are an array, the `variableArray` attribute indicates that the array length is variable (up to `array` size).
 The `variableArray` attribute indicates which previously defined data item in the encoding gives the size of the array in the encoding. `variableArray` is a powerful tool for efficiently encoding an a-priori unknown range of data.
 The `variableArray` variable must exist as a primitive non-array member of the encoding, *before* the definition of the variable array.
 If the referenced data item does not exist ProtoGen will ignore the `variableArray` attribute.
 Note: for text it is better to use the encodedType "string", since this will result in a variable length array which is null terminated, and is therefore compatible with C-style string functions.

-- `array2d` : For two dimensional arrays, the size of the second dimension. `array2d` is invalid if `array` is not also specified.
-If `array2d` is not provided the array is one dimensional.
-It is possible to have an two dimensional array of structures.

 - `variable2dArray` : If this Data are a two dimensional array, the `variable2dArray` attribute indicates that the second dimension length is variable (up to `array2d` size).
 The `variable2dArray` attribute indicates which previously defined data item in the encoding gives the size of the array in the encoding.
 The `variable2dArray` variable must exist as a primitive non-array member of the encoding, *before* the definition of the variable array.
 If the referenced data item does not exist ProtoGen will ignore the `variable2dArray` attribute.

+- `min` : The minimum value that can be encoded.
+Typically encoded types take up less space than in-memory types.
+This is usually accomplished by scaling the data. `min`, along with `max` (or `scaler`) and the number of bits of the encoded type, is used to determine the scaling factor. `min` is ignored if the encoded type is floating, signed, or string.
+If `min` is not given, but `max` is, `min` is assumed to be 0. `min` can be input as a mathematical expression in infix notation.
+For example -10000/2^15 would be correctly evaluated as -.30517578125.
+In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values.
+For example 180/pi would be evaluated as 57.295779513082321.
+If both the in-memory and encoded types are an integer, and if `min` is an integer, the scaling will be done using integer math rather than floating point math.

+- `max` : The maximum value that can be encoded. `max` is ignored if the encoded type is floating, or string.
+If the encoded type is signed, the minimum encoded value is `-max`.
+If the encoded type is unsigned the minimum value is `min` (or 0 if `min` is not given).
+If `max` or `scaler` are not given the in memory data are not scaled, but simply copied to the encoded type. `max` can be input as a mathematical expression in the same way as `min`.

+- `scaler` : The scaler that is multiplied by the in-memory type to convert to the encoded type. `scaler` is ignored if `max` is present. `scaler` and `max` (along with `min`) are different ways to represent the same thing.
+For signed encoded types `scaler` is converted to `max` as: `max = ((2^(numbits-1) - 1)/scaler`.
+For unsigned encoded types `scaler` is converted to `max` as: `max = min + ((2^numbits)-1)/scaler`. `scaler` is ignored if the encoded type is string or structure.
+If `scaler` or `max` are not given the in memory data are not scaled, but simply copied to the encoded type. `scaler` can be input as a mathematical expression in the same way as `min`.
+Although it is unusual `scaler` can be used with floating point encoded types.
+This would be useful for cases where the units of the floating point encoded type do not match the desired units of the data in memory.
+If both the in-memory and encoded types are an integer, and if `min` and `scaler` are an integers, the scaling will be done using integer math rather than floating point math.

 - `dependsOn` : The `dependsOn` attribute indicates that the presence of this Data item is dependent on a previously defined data item.
 If the previous data item evaluates false (see `dependsOnValue` and `dependsOnCompare`) this Data item is skipped in the encoding and decoding. `dependsOn` is useful for encodings that do not know a-priori if a particular data item is available.
 For example consider a telemetry packet that reports data from all sensors connected to a device: if one of the sensors is not connected or not working then the space in the packet used to report that data can be saved.
 The `dependsOn` data item will typically be a single bit bitfield, but can be any previous data item which is not a structure or an array.
 Bitfields cannot be dependent on other data items.
 ProtoGen will verify that the `dependsOn` variable exists as a primitive non-array member of the encoding, *before* the definition of this data item.
 If the referenced data item does not exist ProtoGen will ignore the `dependsOn` attribute.